Kingdom People Fund

 In 2015, Bishop John established a Kingdom People Fund to support parishes with projects linked to our Kingdom People Vision.

-The fund will be administered by the Diocesan Trustees who will be pleased to receive applications from PCCs for grants of up to £1,000.
-They will be assessed according to the criteria below.
-Applications should be sent to the Bishop's Office.
+The fund is administered by the Diocesan Trustees and PCCs can apply for grants of up to £1,000.
+Applications are assessed according to the criteria below and should be sent to the Bishop's Office.
 Please note that the Diocesan Trustees meet quarterly and so applications should be made by the 15th of February, May, August or November.

 If you have any questions, please contact the Bishop's Office who will try to answer them.